jamesrcutmore/FruitBowl/README.md

 ### **Project Goals**

-- The project goal is to provide a platform for users who love smoothies to explore new recipes and also add more recipes to share them with other users.
+- The project goal is to provide a platform for users who love smoothies to explore new recipes and also add more recipes with C.R.U.D functionality.
+  These can be shared  with other users.
 As more and more users starting using the service, the website become a free resource.

 ### **Target Audience**